justoneye/EloquentJavascript_Exercises/README.md

 # Eloquent Javascript Exercises

-This repository contains the solved exercises and finished projects of the book to Eloquent JavaScript 3rd edition (2018) written by Marijn Haverbeke.
+This repository contains the solved exercises and finished projects of the book to <a href="https://eloquentjavascript.net/">Eloquent JavaScript</a> 3rd edition (2018) written by <a href="https://marijnhaverbeke.nl/">Marijn Haverbeke</a>.

 ## Contents
   Introduction